-Around 1.2 million in this country are allergic to pollen, making it the most common allergy of all.
+In fact, with around 1.2 million sufferers, it's the most common allergy of all in Switzerland.
 Allergens like hazel and elder pollen are already filling the air, and ash trees are also adding to the mix in many areas.
 The result?
 Allergic reactions all over the place: streaming eyes, itchy skin, a nose that's somehow runny and congested at the same time, severe attacks of sneezing, and breathing difficulties that can even turn into asthma.

-Sufferers have lots of options to help them get through the pollen season, from everyday tips to drugs, desensitization therapies, and complementary medicine.
-Read on to find out more.
+We've put together some tips to help you get through the pollen season.
+They range from everyday lifestyle changes to drugs, desensitization therapies, and complementary medicine.

 Simply avoiding pollen day to day can prevent hay fever or at least reduce the symptoms.
 Here are some tips to help you:

-If you want to ramp up your precautions even further, you could fit pollen filters to your windows.
-You can also fit an after-market pollen filter to your car if it doesn't already have one to keep the interior pollen-free.
+You can also fit pollen filters to your windows and get an after-market pollen filter for your car if it doesn't already have one.

 A number of drugs with various active ingredients are available to treat pollen allergies.
 Some block the allergic reaction, some restrict the production or effect of substances known as inflammatory mediators.
-You should always consult your doctor before taking any drug.
+Always consult a doctor before taking any drug.
 He or she might prescribe any of the following, depending on your symptoms:

 This method is aimed at desensitizing the body.
 Patients are administered the type of pollen that causes their allergy in increasing doses over several years in the form of injections, pills or drops.
-This allows the body to get used to the pollen and build up a resistance to it so as to reduce or even eliminate the allergic reaction.
+The aim is to allow the body to get used to the pollen and build up a resistance to it so as to reduce or even eliminate the allergic reaction.

-Complementary medicine also has treatments to ease hay fever symptoms.
+Complementary medicine also has treatments to ease pollen allergy symptoms.
 You should consult a therapist to decide which method is best suited to your pollen allergy.